 We do not disclose personal information to third parties without consent unless legally obliged to do so.
 Information about our staff, students and research associates or visitors may be shared with other sections of the University of Essex as required for administrative purposes.

-Where data is passed to third parties, it is done so in compliance with the Data Protection Act 1998.
+Where data is passed to third parties, it is done so in compliance with the General Data Protection Regulations.

 Anonymised usage data may be provided in publicly-available web statistics; any such data cannot be traced to individual users.

 The General Data Protection Regulations require us to provide certain legal information as part of this Privacy Notice;